 The Keppel Islands are a group of coral-fringed continental islands, located about 15km of the coast of Yeppoon near Rockhampton, on the Southern Great Barrier Reef.
 The science team in Queensland is investigating the process of coral seeding, survivability and growth, to reduce high mortality during their first year of life.

-Begun in 2019, the Woppaburra Coral Project is a partnership with Woppaburra Traditional Owners.
-The partnership weaves western science with traditional ecological knowledge through on-country workshops.
-The results from these workshops have so far identified Traditional Owner aspirations, informed research site selection, and provided the Traditional Owners with baseline data for future management of their sea country.
+Begun in 2019, the Woppaburra Coral Project is a partnership with Woppaburra Traditional Custodians.
+The partnership weaves western science with traditional ecological knowledge through on Country workshops.
+The results from these workshops have so far identified Traditional Owner aspirations, informed research site selection, and provided the Traditional Custodians with baseline data for future management of their sea country.

 The project also creates skills and employment pathways in coral and fish aquaculture.